hi-anki/learn-x86_64-assembly/5-control-flow/readme.md

 `sub` stores the result in accumulator, by default.
 But `cmp` never stores the result.

 Both of them change CPU flags, based on the result.

+# Important Note

+Labels don't have context of where you have left.

+If you try to return back to a label which called the current label, the return would be absolute.
+Meaning, the instruction pointer will point to the start of the label, not where you have left.

+Keep control flow in forward direction only, to avoid potential undefined behavior, **for now**.